comunica/Article-ISWC2018-Resource/content/related-work.md

 to discover its usage at runtime.

-A design goal of Comunica is to facilitate the interaction with any kind of current and future interface within the LDF framework, both in single-source and federated scenarios.
+A design goal of Comunica is to facilitate interaction with any current and future interface within the LDF framework, both in single-source and federated scenarios.